Friday, October 10, 2025

 Apply for Visa

 See this wonderful video to know about problems of visa application from India, especially Kolkata, Hyderabad and Chandigarh.
-If you apply from these countries.
-Pre-Arrival Registration (PAR) Process will be unsuccessful, like my application, inspite of visiting 44 countries.
-But nothing to worry about.
+If you apply from these cities, Pre-Arrival Registration (PAR) Process will be unsuccessful, like my application, inspite of visiting 44 countries.
+But there is nothing to worry about, still you will get visa.
+See this video

 https://www.youtube.com/watch?v=s5vTDJpfD-U